-

 Our Mission and Vision

-LJRN’s mission is to support our descendant communities of Southern LA as they repair, recover, and thrive from climate disaster and environmental injustice.
+LJRN’s mission is to support our frontline communities of Southern LA as we survive and thrive from climate disaster and environmental injustice.

 -